izpin/eleventy-base-blog/posts/secondpost.md

 ---

-## Shall I wear a coat?
+## Should I wear a coat?
 There's nothing worse than thinking you should've brought your big coat out with you.
 Let's create a program to solve this!

-Brit warning: beware the farenheit
+Brit-pick warning: beware the farenheit!

 ```
 const temp = 30;